User-Centered Design (UCD): How to Design for People, Not Just Pixels

 Benefits of User-Centric Design

-User-Centered Design (UCD) has many benefits for users and businesses.
-For instance, implementing UCD focuses on customer needs, leading to excellent user experience and increased customer satisfaction.
+User-centered design (UCD) has many benefits for users and businesses.
+Implementing UCD focuses on customer needs, leading to an excellent user experience and increased customer satisfaction.

-As far as end-users are concerned, UCD leads to more usable and desirable products.
-In addition, this user centered approach allows for an ongoing feedback loop with customers during each stage of the process, making it easier for them to integrate any changes needed to improve the product.
+UCD leads to more usable and desirable products for end-users.
+In addition, this user-centered approach allows for an ongoing feedback loop with customers during each stage of the process, making it easier for them to integrate any changes needed to improve the product.

 Source: Headway on Unsplash